Payroll: Deductions and Taxes

 What percentage of employees' pay do their employers withhold and why?

-- Employers withhold a small amount of employees' pay for personal income taxes to the Internal Revenue Service.
-When employees pay their annual taxes in April, any personal tax not yet sent is paid.
+- Employers withhold a small amount of employees' pay for personal income taxes and submit the payroll taxes to the Internal Revenue Service.
+When employees pay their annual taxes in April, any personal tax not yet sent is paid or if the employee overpaid their taxes, they would get a refund.

 - If applicable, employers will withhold income to pay state or local income taxes.
-Texas, for instance, has no income tax, although the District of Columbia does.
-Employers in Texas would not withhold income for tax purposes, whereas employers in Washington, D.C. would.
+Texas and Florida, for instance, have no income tax, although the District of Columbia does.
+Employers in Texas and Florida would not withhold state income for tax purposes, whereas employers in Washington, D.C. would.

-Corporate income tax imposes on all entities treated as corporations at the federal level.
-Further, some municipalities impose a corporate income tax.
+In addition to payroll taxes, you should be aware of your corporate income tax requirements.
+The United States imposes a tax on the profits of US resident corporations at a rate of 21 percent.
+Further, some states and municipalities impose a corporate income tax.
 All domestic corporations, as well as international corporations with income or activity in the jurisdiction, are subject to corporate income tax.
 A domestic corporation is an entity that is treated as a corporation and is organized under the laws of any state.
 For the state, entities organized within the state are considered domestic, while those organized outside the state are considered foreign.

 Learn More About Payroll Taxes and Deductions